nandofioretto/flab.github.io/_pages/about.md

 I am an assistant professor of Computer Science at the [University of Virginia](https://engineering.virginia.edu/departments/computer-science).
 I lead the [Responsible AI for Science and Engineering (RAISE)](/group/) group where we make advances in artificial intelligence with focus on two key themes:\\
-  **AI for Science and Engineering**: We develop the foundations to blend deep learning and constrained optimization for complex scientific and engineering problems.\\
+  **Foundation Models for Science and Engineering**: We develop the foundations to blend predictive and generative models and neuro-symbolic reasoning for complex scientific and engineering problems.\\
   <!-- and  create ways to integrate knowledge, constraints, and physical principles into learning models. -->
-  **Trustworthy & Responsible AI**: We analyze the equity of AI systems in support of decision-making and learning tasks, focusing especially on privacy and fairness.
+  **Trustworthy & Assured AI**: We analyze the assurance of AI systems in support of decision-making and learning tasks, focusing especially on privacy, safety, and fairness.

 <!-- I am a recipient of the _2022 AWS Amazon Research Award_, the _2022 NSF CAREER award_,